Jun 18 '21

 When we look at these challenges and complex problems, we need to take both a systems-based approach, and ground “context experts” in the center.
 Context Experts are individuals who know the issue intimately and experience it day to day and often, context experts are BIPOC folks who have historically been excluded from the design of programs and systems.
 Which is why those programs and systems don’t work.
 Great content knowledge without an understanding of how it can be applied in an unknown context is doomed to fail; great context without infrastructural content knowledge is highly unlikely to drive community change.

-This is going to allow credit unions to be a maximizer of impact while allowing other sectors to show up and help provide solutions the challenges of credit union members.
+This is going to allow credit unions to be a maximizer of impact while allowing other sectors to show up and help provide solutions to the challenges faced by credit union members.

 I would also encourage credit unions to approach this through a data lens.
 The more you understand your community and get grounded in data, the greater the impact your philanthropic efforts will make.
 You may be surprised by what you are hearing and learning about the real needs your communities are facing.
 Then you can start asking the big questions to drive your philanthropic efforts forward.
 Questions like: